Connect with us

 The engine is set at the back over the rear wheels and serves as a counterweight for the load.

-It scoops stockpiled loose materials such as earth, sand, debris or building materials and moves it for short to medium distances or loads it into dump trucks for transportation.
+It scoops stockpiled loose materials such as earth, sand, debris or building materials and moves them for short to medium distances or loads them into dump trucks for transportation.

 In most cases, the bucket is removable and can be replaced with other attachments such as a set of forks for lifting of heavy loads or a snowplow for clearing the ground during winter.

-While diesel engine bucket loaders have dominated the market for a long time, today, there are fully electric models that come with huge ecological advantages such as lower noise levels, zero carbon emissions and nil soot particle pollution.
-This makes them suitable for use in inner cities, residential areas and enclosed work sites.
+Though diesel engine bucket loaders have long dominated the market, fully electric models now offer huge ecological advantages like lower noise, zero carbon emissions, and no soot pollution, making them ideal for inner cities, residential areas, and enclosed work sites.

 James Baraza, a Mechanical Engineering graduate from JKUAT, specializes in heavy equipment and brings 10+ years of construction industry experience and technical expertise to his reporting.